-Xavi has already laid the law down at Barcelona as he imposes 10 clear rules for everyone
+Xavi imposed 10 clear rules that everyone must follow at Barcelona

 5. Fines will be doubled each time for the same misdemeanour

-Players’ fines will double each time they’re responsible for the same misdemeanour.
+Players’ fines double each time they’re responsible for the same misdemeanour.

 For example, if a player is late for a training session, he will initially pay a fine of €100.
 That will increase to €200 the second time, €400 the next, and so on.

-AS say that some fines reached a whopping €6,000 during Enrique’s time in charge of the Catalan outfit.
+AS said that some fines reached a whopping €6,000 during Enrique’s time in charge of the Catalan outfit.

 6. Players must be home before midnight two days before a game

-When Barcelona have a fixture, Barcelona players must ensure that they’re at home 48 hours in advance.
+When Barcelona have a fixture, players must ensure that they’re at home 48 hours in advance.

-This will ensure that every member of the squad arrives to games in the best possible condition.
+This ensures that every member of the squad arrives to games in the best possible condition.
 It’s said to be one of Xavi’s non-negotiable requirements.

 7. Players must give their all in training

-Xavi will demand 100 per cent effort from each and every player in training sessions.
-Those who fail to impress with their work ethic will be benched or left out of the squad entirely.
+Xavi demands 100 per cent effort from each and every player in training sessions.
+Those who fail to impress with their work ethic are benched or left out of the squad entirely.
 Players must compete just as hard in training as they do in matches.

 8. Players’ off-field activities will be monitored